volodymyrhudyma/blog/content/blog/2020-05-18-destructuring-assignment-in-javascript.md

 title: Destructuring assignment in JavaScript
 tag:
   - JavaScript
+metaDescription: "Destructuring assignment is a special syntax that allows us to retrieve pieces of arrays or objects and assign them to separate variables.
+  This approach can be used for: arrays, objects, and iterables."
 teaser: Destructuring assignment is a special syntax that allows us to retrieve pieces of arrays or objects and assign them to separate variables.
 This approach can be used for...